snowplow/snowplow-ecommerce-tracking-accelerator/content/visualization/visualization_1.md

 streamlit run Dashboard.py
 ```

-The dashboard contains a selection of common ecommerce visualizations including shopping behavior, top abandoned products, product list performance and checkout abandonment.
+The dashboard contains a selection of common e-commerce visualizations including shopping behavior, top abandoned products, product list performance and checkout abandonment.
 This is a great starting point to build further analysis on top of.

 !['Streamlit Dashboard Example'](../images/streamlit_dashboard.png?height=40pc)